christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

     step 1.

     **For a Simple Product**, there is no additional information to enter.
-When you create simple product, the standard product tab bar is displayed, starting with a *Details* tab where you can edit entries from the *Add Product* form.
+When you create a simple product, the standard product tab bar is displayed, starting with a *Details* tab where you can edit entries from the *Add Product* form.

     **When a Grouped Product** is created, you need to specify the products that it will contain.
-A grouped product has an extra tab--*Grouped*--in its product tab bar.
+A grouped product has an extra tab&mdash;*Grouped*&mdash;in its product tab bar.
 From that tab, click on the
     ![Add](../../../../images/icon-add.png) button in the upper-right to select any number of products.
 Once products have been added to the group, they can be edited individually (![options](../../../../images/icon-options.png)
-    &rarr; *Edit*) to set a quantity and a priority (priority indicates the order in which items will be displayed--lower numbers come first).
+    &rarr; *Edit*) to set a quantity and a priority (priority indicates the order in which items will be displayed&mdash;lower numbers come first).

     ![Figure 1: The features that make a grouped product unique can be conveniently found in the *Grouped* tab.](../../../../images/grouped-product.png)

-    **A Virtual Product** also has an extra tab--*Virtual*--in its product tab bar.
+    **A Virtual Product** also has an extra tab&mdash;*Virtual*&mdash;in its product tab bar.
 The *Virtual* tab contains the following fields which should be filled in if applicable: